RosettaCommons/documentation/application_documentation/interface-analyzer.md

 InterfaceAnalyzer generates a ton of data about your input structure.
 The following are fields in the scorefile or pdb (if -tracer\_data\_print is false) that will be added by this application.

 -   dSASA\_int: The solvent accessible area burried at the interface, in square Angstroms.
 -   dG\_separated: The change in Rosetta energy when the interface forming chains are separated, versus when they are complexed: the binding energy.
-Calculated by actually separarting (and optionally repacking) the chains.
+Calculated by actually separating (and optionally repacking) the chains.
 -   dG\_separated/dSASAx100: Separated binding energy per unit interface area \* 100 to make units fit in score file.
 Scaling by dSASA controls for large interfaces having more energy.
 The factor of 100 is to allow standard 2.45 notation isntead of something like 2.45E-2.
 -   delta\_unsatHbonds: The number of buried, unsatisfied hydrogen bonds at the interface
 -   packstat: Rosetta's packing statistic score for the interface (0=bad, 1=perfect)